Kurds urge more air strikes in Kobani; monitor warns of defeat

 A Kurdish military official, speaking to Reuters from Kobani, said street fighting was making it harder for the warplanes to target Islamic State positions.

-"We have a problem, which is the war between houses," said Esmat Al-Sheikh, head of the Kobani defence council.
+"We have a problem, which is the war between houses," said Esmat Al-Sheikh, head of the Kobani defense council.

 "The air strikes are benefiting us, but Islamic State is bringing tanks and artillery from the east.
 We didn't see them with tanks, but yesterday we saw T-57 tanks," he added.